adamelliotfields/pine-scripts/readme.md

 [`nw_line.pine`](./scripts/nw_line.pine)

 Based on [LuxAlgo's](https://www.tradingview.com/pine/?id=PUB%3B7e0627ee892c4d1ea304928bb62f4c62)'s in non-repainting mode.
-They use a fixed 500-bar lookback and calculate all the weights on first bar (ahead-of-time).
-I calculate the weight for each bar (just-in-time), allowing for a variable lookback.
+They use a fixed 500-bar lookback, whereas I use a variable lookback.

 This indicator creates an adaptive price line using the Nadaraya-Watson kernel regression technique.
 It is different from a moving average because it is non-linear and adapts to the data.
-It is different from a Kalman filter because it is non-parametric.
-It doesn't try to estimate the state of the system and makes no assumptions about the underlying process (price dynamics).
+It is different from a Kalman filter because it is non-parametric; it doesn't try to estimate the state of the system and makes no assumptions about the underlying process (price dynamics).

-Bandwidth determines how much weight is given to each data point.
-A larger bandwidth creates a wider curve, giving more weight to distant points.
-Pick a lookback based on trading timeframe and tune bandwidth based on your data.

 [Justin Dehorty](https://www.tradingview.com/u/jdehorty) popularized these techniques and posted a [video](https://www.youtube.com/watch?v=OfW0nwyaEd0) explaining kernel regression.
-For example, using an exponential kernel would generate a line that approximates an exponential moving average.

 ### On-Balance Volume

 [`obv.pine`](./scripts/obv.pine)

-Fork of [Everget's](https://www.tradingview.com/script/Gb7B8oS6-On-Balance-Volume/), which adds a moving average line as a signal.
-When OBV crosses above, it is colored green, and red it crosses below.
-Traders typically look for divergences between price and OBV to predict reversals.
+Fork of [Everget's](https://www.tradingview.com/script/Gb7B8oS6-On-Balance-Volume/) with a moving average line as a signal.
+When OBV crosses above, it is colored green, and red when it crosses below.

 ### Parabolic SAR

 [`parabolic_sar.pine`](./scripts/parabolic_sar.pine)

 The Parabolic SAR (Stop and Reverse) indicator is a trend-following indicator that provides entry and exit points.
 It was developed by J. Welles Wilder.
 The further the SAR value is from the price, the stronger the trend.
 The dots appear below the price during uptrends, and above the price during downtrends.
 As the trend weakens, the dots get closer to the price, eventually crossing it and signaling a potential reversal.
-This differs from the built-in indicator by using gradient coloring based on distance from price.
+Based on the built-in indicator with gradient coloring by distance from price.

 ### Supertrend